Knit Polo vs Piqué Polo: Performance Piqué, Rib, Waffle & Yarn Blend Guide

 - recovery

-- dimensional stability in rib and waffle structures
+- durability in rib and waffle structures

 Who Should Develop Which Knit Polo Style?